pvs043/ExchangeTrackingGUI/README.md

 # ExchangeTrackingGUI
-This is a Graphical User Interface for Get-MessageTrackingLog command: Message Tracking Log Explorer Tool for Exchange 2016
+This is a Graphical User Interface for Get-MessageTrackingLog PowerShell command: Message Tracking Log Explorer Tool for Exchange 2016

 ## How to use it
 1. Install script from PowerShellGallery: